 The Requestor does not need to know the steps of the workflow or who is involved in the workflow.
 Lextree handles all the routing automatically.

 In the Document Title field the Requestor adds a title for the document.
 This title can be changed later in the workflow.

-The Requestor then selects the Document Type and assigns a Due Date.
+The Requestor then select the Document Type and assigned a Due Date.

 This feature is particularly useful in two situations.
 First, if the other party supplies a proposed contract, the Requestor can add that document to the request so that it is kept together.